Greenstand/treetracker-wallet-api/README.md

 npm run testWatch
 ```

-It's helpful to me to run tests in this way, by running test with this command, the tests would re-run if any change happened in code.
+By running test with this command, the tests would re-run if any code change happened.
 And with the `bail` argument, tests would stop when it met the first error, it might bring some convenience when developing.

 # Troubleshooting